Getting simple, practical guidance on addiction treatment near Pentyrch is difficult....but not impossible.

 People who complete the residential rehab requirements do quite often attend AA later on as part of their relapse prevention measures.

 Both rehab and AA provide excellent foundations for recovery, and can be used individually, together, or at different times in any one individual's overall recovery pathway.

-Is It Wise To Just Stop My Substance Abuse Without Outside Help?
+Is It OK To Stop Drinking Or Using Substances Without Help?

 Attempting withdrawal without qualified medical supervision can be extremely dangerous and should not be undertaken.

-Another option can be available to you if the full rehab programme isn’t realistic right now.
+Another option can be available to you if the full alcohol/substance misuse rehab programme isn’t realistic right now.

-Ask about short term detox **only** if you have adequate plans for support upon completion.
+Short-term detox plans are available, **only** if you already have plans in place for support upon completion.